geekhmer/geekhmer.github.io/source/_posts/2014-07-22-decorator-design-pattern.markdown

   <strong>Module + Extend + Super Decorator</strong><br/>
   The benefits of this implementation are:<br/>
   - it delegates through all decorators.<br/>
-  - has all of the original interface because it is the original object.<br/>
+  - has all of the original interface because it is the original object.
 </p>

 <p>
   The drawbacks of this implementation are:<br/>
   - can not use the same decorator more than once on the same object.<br/>
-  - difficult to tell which decorator added the functionality.<br/>
+  - difficult to tell which decorator added the functionality.
 </p>

 <p>